Table of Contents

 DO YOU ACCEPT INSURANCE?

 I am a Medicaid provider, and also accept United Healthcare and United Healthcare Community Manage Care Plan through Missouri Medicaid.
-I am not in network with any insurance companies, so all online services are strictly client pay services.
+I am not in network with any other insurance companies.
+So individual with other insurance providers are strictly client pay services.
 You MAY be eligible for reimbursement by your insurance company, if your policy has out-of-network coverage benefits.

 To use your “out-of-network” benefits, I can provide you with a “superbill”.
 This is a detailed receipt of the session, which you can submit to your insurance company for reimbursement.